Search Services

 The referral must include evidence that an Early Help or graduated approach response has been considered and implemented over time in relation to the presenting difficulties and the needs of the child, rather than an assumption that ASD is the cause.

-• Referrals from School, school nurse, or GP should demonstrate:
+• Referrals from school, school nurse, or GP should demonstrate:

 • a graduated approach response from school with evidence of ‘Assess, Plan, Do, Review’ cycles.
 This must be in place and evidenced over a minimum of 6 months or 2 terms for all school aged children.
 Insert link for graduated response form.